A greedy approach for increased vehicle utilization in ridesharing networks: Our Proposed Model

 \subsection{Complexity analysis}

-Our proposed approach recommends routes that will maximize the expected number of passengers on the way and utilize the vehicle effectively.
-The location from which the driver wants to get the route recommended is considered the starting location and the location up to which the driver wants to travel is considered the destination location.
-The algorithm recommends a route between the source and destination that maximizes the expected number of requests.
-In order to recommend a route, the algorithm needs to analyze all the requests between the origin and destination.
-This problem is NP Hard as it can be reduced from the Longest Path problem.
+Our proposed model recommends routes to drivers that will maximize the expected number of passengers on the way and utilize the vehicle effectively.
+In order to recommend a route, the algorithm needs to analyze all the expected requests between the source and the destination.
+This problem is NP Hard as it can be reduced from the Longest Path problem. \looseness=-1

 \textit{Longest Path problem:}

 Given a weighted graph $G=(V,E,w)$ with non-negative edge weights, the Longest Path problem is to find the longest simple path from the source vertex $(s)$ to the destination vertex $(d)$.